oxtopus/dagger/README.md

 Principles
 ----------

-0 - There exists a branch in every project that is designated to be stable.
-For our purposes, we'll call it the CI branch, although, in practice it may have a different name (for example, "stable" or "release").
+1. There exists a branch in every project that is designated to be stable.
+Although, in practice it may have a different name (for example, "stable" or "release"), "CI" is the default branch name.

-1 - There exists a branch in every project that is designated to be the development branch.
+2. There exists a branch in every project that is designated to be the development branch.
 Typically, this will be "master".

-2 - Project dependencies are well documented (explicitly by repository url + tish) in a file that exists in the root of the project in the CI branch.
+3. Project dependencies are well documented (explicitly by repository url + revision) in a file that exists in the root of the project in the CI branch.

-3 - There is an inherently one-directional dependency graph across all projects (no circular references).
+4. There is an inherently one-directional dependency graph across all projects (no circular references).

     For example:

     - grokengine (trunk) depends on nupic
     - grok-api-server depends on grokengine
     - cluster-gateway depends on grok-api-server and grokengine

-4 - Everything a project needs to test itself are tracked in the CI branch.
+5. Everything a project needs to validate itself are tracked in the stable branch.
 Tests are invoked in a common way across all projects.
-Each project-specific testing scenario is comprehensive and sets up itself, as well as its dependencies in isolation.
+Each project-specific testing scenario is comprehensive and sets up itself, as well as its dependencies in *isolation*.

 Project setup
 -------------